 School Buses/Field Trips or Extra Curricular - Food and beverages are permitted on school buses during field trips and extra curricular activities only under the prior approval and supervision of chaperones or advisors.
-Only unopened cans or sealed containers will be permitted- no re-sealable bottles.
+Only unopened cans or sealed containers will be permitted.
 Glass containers of any type are prohibited.